 The declaration follows the gesture of the hand that indicates the inability of Ayrton, who witnessing that scene decides to train whenever the climatic conditions allow him to try on a wet track.
 This is how Ayrton learns that to brake the vehicle he has to downshift two gears instead of one, and accelerate one gear less when exiting the corners.
 A technique that will help him for the rest of his career.

 At fourteen, with the number 42 always imprinted on his kart, Ayrton has already won the kart championship in Sao Paulo, so he can broaden his horizons by aiming for national and international competitions.

 Antonio Hermann, a valid kart driver at the time, remembers:

-"Once Senna came to race with the older ones.
-We used imported tires, he, being a junior, of national manufacture.
+"Once Senna came to race with the older ones, we used imported tires, while he, being a junior, of national manufacture.
 We were a little annoyed by this guy who won everything.
 Me, Chico Serra and the other senators decided to give him a lesson.
 That day it was raining and Senna was starting from the bottom.
 It would have been my turn to wait for him to give him a spin.
 I remember that at the second corner I was looking for him on both sides, I was just waiting for him to join me.
-Then in the faster corner, he passed me to the 'outside.
+Then in the faster corner, he passed me to the outside.
 I just had time to figure out who he was and he had already disappeared.
 That day Ayrton won the race and from there we became great friends".

 In 1977 he made him the South American kart championship, then later he dedicated himself to the world championship, where things will not go exactly as he hoped.
 Ayrton disputes five editions, finishing second and mocked in 1979 in Estoril and in 1980 in Nivelles.